-The United States is committed to deepening its strategic partnership with Iraq and the Iraqi people.
-Under the Strategic Framework Agreement between Iraq and the U.S., we remain dedicated to building Iraq’s defensive capabilities, providing security assistance, and working with Iraq to improve its stability and security, including through operations to defeat ISIS and its affiliates.
-U.S. security cooperation activities are increasing the Iraqi Security Forces’ (ISF) ability to respond to threats and conduct counter-terrorism operations, while supporting the long-term development of a modern, accountable, and professional Iraqi security force capable of defending Iraq, its people, and its borders, while upholding the rule of law.
+The United States remains committed to deepening its strategic partnership with Iraq and the Iraqi people.
+Under the Strategic Framework Agreement between Iraq and the United States, we remain dedicated to building Iraq’s defensive capabilities, providing security assistance, and working with Iraq to improve its stability and security – including through operations to prevent the reemergence of ISIS.
+U.S. security cooperation activities are enabling Iraqi Security Forces’ (ISF) ability to respond to threats and conduct counter-terrorism operations, while supporting the long-term development of a modern, accountable, and professional ISF capable of defending Iraq, its people, and its borders while upholding the rule of law.

-The EDA program provides allies and partners excess U.S.-origin military equipment on a grant or sale basis, in an ‘as is, where is’ condition.
-The program is supervised by the Department of State and implemented by DoD.
-The U.S. has granted Iraq numerous systems under EDA, including over 300 Mine-Resistant Ambush Protected (MRAP) vehicles, armored vehicles, High-Mobility Multipurpose Wheeled Vehicles (HMMWVs), OH-58 helicopters, howitzers, and individual body armor, all of which have contributed to the fight against ISIS.
+The United States has provided Iraq numerous systems under the Excess Defense Articles program, which offers excess U.S.-origin military equipment to allies and partners on a grant or sale basis, in an ‘as is, where is’ condition.
+These included: more than 300 Mine-Resistant Ambush Protected (MRAP) vehicles, armored vehicles, High-Mobility Multipurpose Wheeled Vehicles (HMMWVs), OH-58 helicopters, howitzers, and body armor, all of which directly contributed to the fight against ISIS.

-The United States has invested more than $381 million in Iraq since 2003 toward the clearance and safe disposal of landmines, unexploded ordnance (UXO), improvised explosive devices (IEDs), and excess conventional weapons and munitions, as documented in this separate Fact Sheet.
+The United States invested more than $468 million in Iraq since 2003 toward the clearance and safe disposal of landmines, unexploded ordnance (UXO), improvised explosive devices (IEDs), and excess conventional weapons and munitions, as documented in this separate Fact Sheet.